tskit-dev/tskit/docs/stats.rst

 The final dimension of the arrays in other cases is specified by the method.

+Note, however, that empty dimensions can optionally be dropped, as described in the :ref:`sec_general_stats_output_dimensions` section.

 A note about **default values** and **division by zero**:
 Under the hood, statistics computation fills in zeros everywhere, then updates these (since statistics are all **additive**, this makes sense).